Q. What causes hearing loss?

 • Give your ears time to recover.
 Research suggests that you need 18 hours of quiet after a night out in order to truly let your ears recuperate.

 If you experience a ringing in the ears or roaring, clicking, hissing, or buzzing sounds when no external sound is present, it could be tinnitus.
-Tinnitus can occur in one or both ears and can be soft, loud, low, or high.
+Tinnitus can occur in one or both ears, as well as somewhere in your head and can be soft or loud, low or high in pitch.

 Experts estimate that approximately 10 percent of the adult population in the United States (22.7 million people) experience tinnitus for more than three months.
 According to the American Tinnitus Association, 50 million Americans experience tinnitus to some degree.
 For 16 million people, it is severe enough that they seek medical attention, and for 2 million people, it is very serious and impacts their ability to function on a daily basis.